liguochao-bioinformatics/Analyzer_RNA-Seq/README.md

     (1) System: So far, Analyzer_RNA-Seq has only been tested to run sucessfully on Linux (RedHat, other Linux has not been tested).
 It might be available on Windows and Mac, or not.

-    (2) Requirement: Analyzer_RNA-Seq needs many softwares and R packages to be installed.
+    (2) Requirements: Analyzer_RNA-Seq needs many softwares and R packages to be installed.
 After once test, with the softwares with specific version and R packages which are shown below, Analyzer_RNA-Seq runs normally.
 Given the other versions, Analyzer_RNA-Seq might run normally as well.
 However, I can not give a promise.
 Thus various systems and more versions of softwares will be tested in the future.

         Python          v2.7.8
         Tophat          v2.0.9 (note: Tophat only works normally with lower version of samtools, such as v0.1.19.
 Higher version of samtools make Tophat CANNOT work, such as v1.2)
         Cufflinks       v2.0.2
         R               v3.1.1
-        R packages: org.Hs.eg.db, GSEABase, GOstats, Category, pathview, cummeRbund and the packages it relies.
+        R packages      ggplot2, org.Hs.eg.db, GSEABase, GOstats, Category, pathview, cummeRbund and the packages they rely on.

-        You can use these three cmmands to install all of R packages:
+    (3) You can use these three cmmands in R to install all of required R packages:

         > install.packages("ggplot2")
         > source("http://bioconductor.org/biocLite.R")